-Table 7: Number of students who have neat, clean and complete school uniforms including shoes and socks
+Table 7: number of students who have neat, clean and complete school uniform including shoes and socks vere from Standard College number of students.

-From the table above 43% were from Standard College Ntungamo, 29% were from Bwongyera Girls S.S, 14% were from Ntungamo Modern, 8% were from Kyamate S.S and 6% were from Ntungamo high school.
-This implies that most of them were from Standard College Ntungamo number of students.
 According to research, it was found out that poverty is a major issue in most schools.
 This is evident when most students cannot have complete uniforms as it's a basic need and this reflects the financial ability of their parents.